dneale/teamcity-buildlight/README.md

 #teamcity-buildlight

 A node.js build light for TeamCity that works on Raspberry Pi as well as Linux, Mac and PC.
+Drives a [Declom Visual Indicator](http://www.delcomproducts.com/products_usblmp.asp).
 The light will be solid green if all monitored configurations that have canTurnRed: true have been built successfully and nothing is currently building.
 The light will blink blue if any monitored configuration is building.
 If any monitored configuration with
 canTurnRed: true has failed and nothing is building, the light will blink red.